Catel/Catel.Docs/src/vnext/introduction/introduction-data-objects.md

 There are also other ways to add validation to a data object:

 - Validation via data annotations - attributes such as the *RequiredAttribute*
 - Validation via *IValidator* - custom validation such as *FluentValidation*

 The great thing is that Catel will gather all validation results from all different mappings and combine these into the *ValidationContext*.
 This context can be used to query all sorts of validation info about an object.

+@alert info
 Note that this is just an introduction, more information about validation can be found in other parts of the documentation
+@end

 ## Saving objects